 - Looks cool

-For those looking for a pro midi keyboard, the Akai Professional MPL26t1 is the best 61 key midi keyboard for you.
-This is a all in one controller, keyboard, and trigger pad great for live performances and recording.
-It comes fully loaded with features and controls, but also comes with a very hefty price tag.
+This is an all-in-one controller, keyboard, and trigger pad great for live performances and recording.
+It comes fully loaded with features and controls but also comes with a very hefty price tag.

 - Fully loaded with features